grafana/agent/docs/sources/flow/config-language/syntax.md

 Blocks have a _name_, an optional _label_ and a body that contains any number of arguments and nested unlabeled blocks.

+Some blocks support being defined more than once.

 #### Pattern for creating an unlabeled block

 ```river